A French Estanier cabinet is the latest addition to our home!

 The 19th century Louis XV estanier cabinet is made of carved walnut, and was probably crafted in Southern France during the late 1800’s.

 An estanier was originally used as a hanging shelf to display an “etains”, or a pewter plates and cups collection.

 Designed to sit on top of a cabinet or hang on the wall, I have chosen to sit it on top of the Louis XV commode that sits in our breakfast room.

-I filled it with my French, English, and German ironstone collection.
+I filled it with my French and English ironstone collection.